- How Do Private Lenders Approve Mortgage Loans?

 - A list of additional assets that you may have besides your primary residence.

-- 3 Years of NOA’s if applicable
+- 2 Years of Notice of Assessments from the CRA, if applicable

 - The clarity in terms of what type of private mortgage financing you will most likely be needing.